 Each student is assigned a Chromebook and charger at the beginning of the school year.
-This chromebook will be the responsibility of the student to bring to and from school each day.
+This chromebook will be the responsibility of the student to bring to and from school each day in grades 3 and 4.
+K-2 students will keep their chromebook in school.
 Part of their daily homework assignments will be to ensure that the Chromebook is charged and ready for use each and every day.
-The Chromebook will be assigned to the student for the duration of their time at RBS, so it is their responsibility to care for the equipment.
+The Chromebook will be assigned to the student for the duration of their time at ADS, so it is their responsibility to care for the equipment.
 Please follow the link below for information regarding acceptable use, damage, and lost chromebooks.
+K-2 students will keep their chromebook in school.